 It all ends happily with three of the four girls married.
 But not before four major lavish musical numbers involving women in various stages of undress.

 Some states heavily censored the racy “Pettin’ in the Park” routine where girls get soaked in the rain and have to change clothes behind sheer screens.
 Later, dozens of women lay about in the grass, getting groped by their suitors.
 A 9-year-old Billy Barty — who would later go on to television fame as the dwarf in Spike Jones’ ensemble — almost loses his ball up a woman’s skirt.
 It’s a little bizarre.
 And while it may seem innocent by today’s standards, the voyeurism and sexual innuendo were in definite violation of the code.

-Thus, the age of Pre-Code Hollywood came to a close.
-Films of the late thirties and nineteen forties were relatively tame.
+As the age of Pre-Code Hollywood came to a close, films of the late thirties and nineteen forties became relatively tame.
 Moralists were happy that few couples shared beds, bad guys always got what was coming to them (often, off-screen), and bad girls?
 They were few and far between.